-I was born in Canada, raised in the US and Canada, and have called Toronto home for over 10 years.
+I was born in Canada, raised in the US and Canada, and have called Toronto home for over a decade.
 Thanks to a deep passion for people, cultures and social justice, I completed a Master of Arts in Sociology and Equity Studies in Education at the University of Toronto.
 After graduating, I moved to Taipei, Taiwan, to teach English to adorable preschoolers.
 Then, I moved back to Toronto to transition into a career in marketing, and started a video production and photography company with my husband.
 Since 2016, I’ve been the Video Coordinator at Quark Expeditions, where I edit breathtaking footage of the Polar Regions.

 Do you have any awards, published research, or committee memberships?